“This is where Navair come in, providing a little extra time and convenience to RFDS doctors in our private charter aircraft.”

 You might be wondering why Navair are flying health care professionals around the country in our charter aircraft, when the RFDS have an aircraft fleet themselves!
 Those fast, safe and capable turboprop aircraft, the Beechcraft King Air and Pilatus PC12’s of the RFDS, are all kitted out in specialist aeromedical configurations.
 With so few of these aircraft, and so many requests for aeromedical transfers in Australia, taking these aircraft out of service for an air charter, prevents them saving lives.
 That is where Navair come in, providing a little extra time and convenience to the doctors in our twin engine aircraft.
 We utilise a range of multi engine charter aircraft based on the needs of the RFDS, exceeding their strict safety standards and ensuring that their staff land safely, on time and feeling 100% ready for the busy day ahead.

 Throughout 2016, the pilots and staff at Navair are looking forward to a strengthened relationship with the Royal Flying Doctor Service, providing private air charters to remote locations throughout Australia.
 Funding for the Royal Flying Doctor Service comes from you, the generous donor who helps to save lives and improve the quality of life for Australians in rural communities.
-To help, you can buy a patch of sky along one of the regular air routes flown by the RFDS, or simply donate via their website here.
+To help you can simply donate via their website here.